OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 - **Rationale**: New wells, which the model hasn't seen before, wouldn't have corresponding identifiers, making this feature unhelpful for prediction.
 By excluding well identifiers, we ensure the model focuses on the petrophysical measurements themselves.

 - **Operational Benefit**: This decision aligns with the practical need for models that can be applied to new wells without requiring well-specific adjustments or information.

+### Quality Controls
+Our normalization pipeline includes several quality control mechanisms:

+- **NaN and Inf Validation**: Columns with NaN or Inf values after transformation are identified and addressed.
+The pipeline ensures that all normalized data is clean and usable.

+- **Low Variance Documentation**: Columns with low variance are documented, and their handling (exclusion or transformation) is tracked for transparency.

+- **Column Alignment**: The pipeline verifies that all wells have the same final columns before concatenation, ensuring consistency in the normalized dataset.

+- **Missing Data Handling**: The system gracefully handles missing curves, ensuring the pipeline doesn't break when certain measurements are absent in some wells.

+These quality controls enhance the robustness of our normalization process, making it more reliable in production environments.

 ### Integrating Decisions into a Processing Pipeline
 To ensure consistency and efficiency, we integrate our normalization steps and decisions into a processing pipeline.
 This approach: